grpc/proposal/L67-cpp-callback-api.md

    - `OnReadInitialMetadataDone`: notifying client RPCs that the server has sent initial metadata.
 It has a bool `ok` argument to indicate whether the completion was successful.
 This is automatically invoked by the library for all RPCs; it is uncommonly used however
    - `OnCancel`: for server RPCs only, called if an RPC is canceled before it has a chance to successfully send status to the client side
    - `OnDone`: called when all outstanding RPC operations are completed.
 Provides status on the client side.
+   - **IMPORTANT USAGE NOTE** : code in any reaction must not block for an arbitrary amount of time since reactions are executed on a finite-sized library-controlled threadpool.
+If any long-term blocking operations (like sleeps, file I/O, synchronous RPCs, or waiting on a condition variable) must be invoked as part of the application logic, then it is important to push that outside the reaction so that the reaction can complete in a timely fashion.
+One way of doing this is to push that code to a separate application-controlled thread.
 1. RPC completion prevention methods.
 These are methods provided by the class and are not virtual.
    - `AddHold`, `RemoveHold`: for client RPCs, prevents the RPC from being considered complete (ready for `OnDone`) until each AddHold is matched to a corresponding RemoveHold.
 These are used to perform _extra-reaction flows_, which refers to  streaming operations initiated from outside a reaction method or method handler.

+Examples are provided in [the PR to de-experimentalize the callback API](https://github.com/grpc/grpc/pull/25728).

 ### Unary RPC shortcuts

 As a shortcut, client-side unary RPCs _may_ bypass the reactor model by directly providing a `std::function` for the library to call at completion rather than a reactor object pointer.
 This is semantically equivalent to a reactor in which the `OnDone` function simply invokes the specified function (but can be implemented in a slightly faster way since such an RPC will definitely not wait separately for initial metadata from the server).
 In practice, this is the common and recommended model for client-side unary RPCs, unless they have a specific need to wait for initial metadata before getting their full response message.
+As in the reactor model, the function provided as a callback may not include operations that block for an arbitrary amount of time.

-Server-side unary RPCs have the option of returning a library-provided default reactor when there method handler is invoked.
+Server-side unary RPCs have the option of returning a library-provided default reactor when their method handler is invoked.
 This default reactor provides a Finish method, but does not provide a user callback for `OnCancel` and `OnDone`.
 In practice, this is the common and recommended model for most server-side unary RPCs unless they specifically need to react to an `OnCancel` callback or do cleanup work after the RPC fully completes.

 ### ServerContext extensions